nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 The CPU rearranges the code for better hardware units utilization

 The following can't be rearranged as all instructions are interdependent
-- lead to unexpected, paradoxical and incorrect results.
+- lead to unexpected, paradoxical, and incorrect results.
 ```java
 x = 1;
 y = x * 2;